 When I first saw Justina in my search window on IG a few years ago, I was struck by her genuine and lovely personality.

 She was basically the human version of the colorful spaces she designed.
-Her innovative style was like witnessing a new technological invention, only as a new interior design style.
+Her innovative style was like witnessing a new technological invention.

 It’s not Cuban, it’s not Indian, it’s not anything else we knew thus far.